 These jacks run from the valley rafter up to the ridge board and line with the commons.

 When a valley and hip are located close together, cripple jacks are used and go from a valley to a hip rafter.

 Flying hip goes from where a valley rafter meets a ridge to the end of a higher ridge board and is known as a mystery hip.

 There are the following advantages such as;

-If you need a lot of unobstructed room up there for storage rafter construction is best for it.
+- If you need a lot of empty room up there for storage, rafter construction is best for it.

-Less advance planning is needed because rafters are stick-built on-site at the time of need.
+- Less advanced planning is needed because rafters are stick-built on-site at the time of need.